Skip to main content

 Integrations

 Reboot's integrations add clean, surefire APIs to interact with third party services.
-Because interactions with external services are isolated as side-effects, you can confidently consume an integration's API -- knowing that it will safely compose, and without worrying about whether it might partially fail or retry unsafely.
+Because interactions with external services are isolated as side-effects, you can confidently use an integration's API -- knowing that it will safely compose, and without worrying about whether it might partially fail or retry unsafely.

-The currently supported APIs are:
+The currently supported integrations are:

 • Mailgun - Integration that supports sending email messages using the Mailgun API.